Anton-M-S/Anton-M-S.github.io/README.md

 ## Instructions
 1. Create a GitHub Account
 	If you already have an account, you can use it.
 Otherwise, head to https://github.com/ and follow the instructions there to create an account.

+	- Using version control allows us to access, edit and update files from any device.
+This allows for easy updates to your resume.

 ---